 Financial Ratios Comparison

-In this section, I present a comparative analysis of the most recent financial ratios for Ur-Energy Inc. (URG) and Uranium Royalty Corp.
-(UROY).
-This will help you understand their financial health and performance.
+The following table compares the most recent financial ratios for Ur-Energy Inc. (URG) and Uranium Royalty Corp.
+(UROY), providing insight into their financial health and performance metrics.

 Interpretation of Financial Ratios